MohammadTarek96/Pigdicegame/README.md

 Basics of the game
 -------------------
 ```
-we have decided to limit the game to 4 players
+The game is limited to 4 players
-who can be either be bots or actual users.
+who can either be bots or actual users.

 the game can be played by a single player up to 4 playres.